eazeldon/la-bar-part-2/README.md

 ### acknowledgement

-I use google map Ip and some and bootstrap templates
+I use google map API and some bootstrap templates.